Fitness for Duty Evaluation

 If you would like to consult about a potential FFDE, please call Dr. Schlosser at (201) 337-4996.

 If you are sending an employee for a FFDE, please provide our office with the following background information, which comes directly from the IACP Guidelines referenced above:

 In the course of conducting the FFDE, it is usually necessary for the examiner to receive background and collateral information regarding the employee’s past and recent performance, conduct, and functioning.
 The information may include, but is not limited to, job class specifications and/or job description, performance evaluations, previous remediation efforts, commendations, testimonials, internal affairs investigations, formal citizen/public complaints, use-of-force incidents, reports related to officer-involved shootings, civil claims, disciplinary actions, incident reports of any triggering events, medical records, prior psychological evaluations, and other supporting or relevant documentation related to the employee’s psychological fitness for duty.
 In some cases, an examiner may ask the examinee to provide relevant medical or mental health treatment records and other data for the examiner to consider.
 It is important that all collected information be clearly related to job performance issues and/or the suspected job-impairing mental condition.
 Where possible and relevant, it may prove helpful to gather collateral information and data from other collateral sources.

-Information for Employees Referred for a FFDE
+Employees Referred for a FFDE

 If your department or agency is sending you to IFP for a FFDE, please click here for instructions and information about what to expect on the date of your appointment.
 In addition, please click here for a copy of the release form that you will be asked to sign on the date of your appointment.
 Please review this document prior to the date of your FFDE.